 - An undergraduate student interested in conservation, nature, and the environment;

-- Interested in research opportunities and internships in the environmental field;
+- Interested in internships in the environmental field;

-- Keen to explore natural habitats and outdoor spaces in Michigan and elsewhere;
+- Keen to explore natural habitats and outdoor spaces in New England;

 - Looking for a space to have discussions about diversity and inclusion as it pertains to the conservation and environmental fields;

 - Excited to bring new ways of looking at, understanding, and protecting the earth’s resources;